Mentor Role in the Application Process

 - Mentors must belong to either a disciplinary-based professional society, a professional society that promotes the advancement of a group underrepresented in STEM (such as SACNAS) or an education-focused professional society like SABER or NABT.

-- The mentor works with the applicant to plan the project and its implementation, either in the Fellow’s classroom, or in the case of postdoc who is not currently teaching, in the mentor’s classroom.
+- The mentor works with the applicant to plan the project and its implementation, either in the Fellow’s classroom, or in the case of a Fellow who is not currently teaching, in the mentor’s classroom.

 - The mentor works with the applicant to devise a timeline and format of their mentoring interactions, including the Fellow’s visit(s) to the mentor’s institution.